sonia-kalonia/sorting_visualizer_/README.md

   2.1) Speed of visualization (5 speed levels)
   2.2) Data size ()
   2.3) Generation of new data (Randomly generate new data).
-4) Time and Space complexity of algorithm being visualized.
+4) Time and Space complexity of algorithm being Visualized.